splcloud/documentation/content/en/docs/QuickstartSense/_index.md

 1. **Play pink noise:** Use a volume level expected during the concert or event.
 2. **Reset maximum value:** Press the «Reset max» button.
-3. **Walk through the audience area:** Move through the audience area with the device and sensor.
+3. **Walk through the audience area:** Move through the audience area with the computer and sensor.
 4. **Place sensor:** Set up the sensor at the designated measurement position.
 5. **Adjust offset:** Adjust the offset value so that the «Level incl. offset» matches the «Max LEQ1».
 6. **Save settings:** Save the adjustments made.